«We did not consume any wine…» : the challenge of harmonious bill additions at the restaurant

 Wines and their costs: why can the bill be so high?

-Many guests wonder about the costs of wines in restaurants.
-The truth is that a meal accompanied by wine can quickly raise the bill.
-Restaurateurs often apply high markup coefficients on the prices of bottles, which can sometimes seem excessive.
+Many guests question the costs of wines in restaurants.
+The truth is that a meal accompanied by wine can quickly drive up the bill.
+Restaurateurs often apply high markup factors on the price of bottles, which can sometimes seem excessive.
 Several factors come into play in this pricing:

-• Purchase costs: The acquisition price of bottles is often higher than that in supermarkets.
+• Purchase costs: The acquisition price of bottles is often higher than in supermarkets.

-• Fixed costs: Expenses related to rent and staff inevitably impact the final price.
+• Fixed charges: Expenses related to rent and personnel inevitably impact the final price.

-• Management of selection: Storing and regularly updating the wine list requires a constant investment in quality.
+• Selection management: Storage and regular updates of the wine list require constant investment in quality.

-These elements indicate that the cost does not reside solely in the product itself, but in a multitude of hidden expenses.
-Choosing wine can thus become a real headache between fine wine enthusiasts and those with a stricter budget.
+These elements indicate that the cost lies not only in the product itself but in a multitude of hidden expenses.
+The choice of wine can thus become a real puzzle between fine wine enthusiasts and those with a stricter budget.

 Why is it necessary to establish clear communication before a meal?

-Even before sitting at the table, it can be wise to establish a clear communication among the guests.
-Spontaneously, many groups decide to “share everything,” but this does not always work.
+Even before sitting down at the table, it can be wise to establish clear communication among the guests.
+Spontaneously, many groups decide to “share everything”, but this doesn’t always work.
 Establishing each person’s expectations can foster a more relaxed atmosphere.
-Here are some ideas to consider before the meal:
+Here are some points to consider before the meal:

 • Clarify whether the idea is to share all dishes and drinks or if everyone chooses what they prefer.